christopherseaman/Bryant/Proposal_Comparison.md

 * The **Hybrid Opioid Use Prediction** proposal is the most pragmatic and feasible.
 It uses a robust, well-defined methodology to create a clinically valuable early warning system, though its paradigm shift is more evolutionary than revolutionary.
 * The **Temporal MultiView Clustering** proposal offers a strong balance of innovation and feasibility.
 It introduces a novel, systems-level approach by integrating multiple data domains to identify patient archetypes, representing a significant paradigm shift with a clear, albeit longer, path to completion.

-The final recommendation favors the proposal that best balances a significant paradigmatic shift with a high likelihood of successful execution and clinical impact.
+The final recommendation favors the **Temporal MultiView Clustering** proposal that best balances a significant paradigmatic shift with a high likelihood of successful execution and clinical impact.

 ---